oracle/node-oracledb/INSTALL.md

    RUN apt-get update && apt-get install -y libaio1
    ```

-   On recent Linux versions, such as Oracle Linux 8, you may also need to
+   When using Instant Client 19 on recent Linux versions, such as Oracle Linux
-   install the `libnsl` package.
+   8, you may also need to install the `libnsl` package.
+This is not needed
+   from Instant Client 21 onward.

 #### Installing node-oracledb and your application